11+ Newest Ways to Promote Affiliate Links & Monetize Your Blog

 A workaround to this problem is to include links in Instagram Stories.
 Once you gain more than 10k followers, you can add links to your Instagram Stories content.

 If selling on Instagram is a priority, make it a point to first build a loyal audience.
 These loyal followers will be more likely to click on your affiliate links, whether in the bio or Instagram Stories and engage with your content.

 Since Pinterest is a visual social media platform, you have several opportunities to drive traffic to your affiliate links, especially those which promote physical products.

 For the best results, create pins and boards around a particular product.
 Or, you can include a pin with your affiliate link in a board focused on a broader topic.

 For example, if you are an affiliate marketer for a nutrition company, create a Pinterest board around healthy eating tips, ideas, and recipes.
-Within that board, include one or two pins which use your affiliate links.
+Within that board, make sure to include one or two pins that use your affiliate links.

 Test out both tactics and see which one drives the best results by checking your affiliate dashboard as well as Pinterest Analytics.

 11. Twitter Affiliate Links.

 Using affiliate links on Twitter involves a bit of wordplay.
 Since you only have 280 characters to convince someone to click on your affiliate link, you need to be creative.
 Experiment with different styles of copywriting and see which method drives the most affiliate link clicks.